Experience camping like never before with Parks Canada oTENTik!

 Love the idea of camping, but prefer the comfort of a bed?
 Imagine arriving at Trout River, Berry Hill, Green Point, or Shallow Bay Campground in spectacular Gros Morne National Park to find your camp already set up!
 Parks Canada’s new oTENTiks offer a unique blend of welcoming comfort and outdoor adventure.
 Part tent, part cabin, oTENTik units come equipped with beds and furniture on a raised wooden floor.
 They’re an easy and relaxing way for friends, families, and couples of all ages to experience the fun of camping with none of the fuss of setting up camp.

-oTENTik units are $122.64 per night.
-Taxes and park entry fee are included.
+oTENTik units are $122.64 per night, taxes included.
 We recommend reservations.
 Book one now!

 Phone: 1-877-737-3783 (1-877-RESERVE) or 1-519-826-5391 outside North America

 - Visitors must check-in and check-out at the campground where the oTENTik units are located (i.e., Berry Hill and Shallow Bay).

 - Check-in time is after 2 p.m.

 - Food, drinks, and a water container (campground water is potable)

 - Cooking gear, dishes, and a cooler